 A racecar on a track can stop one of two ways.
-If the driver applies the brakes, the reduction in speed is controlled and gradual.
+If the driver applies the brakes, the vehicle slows in a controlled and gradual way.
 If the car hits the wall, the change in speed is abrupt and violent.
 The car will likely sustain mechanical damage as it absorbs the change in energy.

-In applications involving high inertia load, a sudden stop at the end of stroke can cause mechanical shock, with effects ranging from a mild annoyance to serious operator risk and equipment damage.
+In applications involving high inertia loads, a sudden stop at the end of stroke can cause mechanical shock.
+The effects can range from a mild annoyance to serious operator risk and equipment damage.

 End-of-Stroke Shock Damages Equipment and Creates a Safety Risk

-When the load moved by a cylinder comes to a sudden stop, it applies stress to the cylinder and the machine’s mechanical structure.
+When the load moved by a cylinder comes to a sudden stop, it applies stress to the cylinder.
+It also stresses the machine’s mechanical structure.
 Excessive stress on structural components and pressure spikes in hydraulic tubes or hoses can cause premature cylinder failure.
 Shock also degrades machine productivity by jolting material out of a bucket or container.

 Cylinder Cushioning Options for High Speeds and Heavy Loads